joseantonio11/practicalMachineLearningCoursera/practicalMachineLearningCourseProject.md

 ```
 ## [1] 2000
 ```
-Use str() and see many variables having NAs, so find out which variables have NAs and remove those variables from testing data:
+Use str() and see many variables having NAs, so find out which variables have NAs and remove those variables from the testing dataset:

 ```r
 varNACounts <- colSums(is.na(testing))  # find out which variables have NAs (i.e colSums not equal to 0)